 One of the questions we receive at Voyage-Air Guitar is:

-The solution is Voyage-Air's patented Captive Nut, used in conjunction with the proven zero-fret design for the guitar.
+The solution is Voyage-Air's patented Captive Nut, used in conjunction with a proven zero-fret design.
 With this Captive Nut, made of durable Corian, the strings are guided through precision-centered holes in the nut.
-This precisely locates the spacing for each string, and it holds the strings "captive" – so they can't come away from their position with respect to the precision tuning machines on the headstock.
+This exactly locates the spacing for each string while holding the strings "captive" – so they can't come away from their position with respect to the precision tuning machines on the headstock.